Skip to main content

 This simple exercise essentially forces students to elaborate and say more about the topic they are discussing.
 It requires them to go back to the text and search for more relevant evidence to support their claim, and of course, once they've found it, they must think of something novel and relevant to say about it.

 This back-and-forth approach (we jokingly call it the ping-pong approach) not only deepens the explanation, but it also feels natural.
-After all, when we talk or debate with others, we tend to provide a little bit of evidence and explain it, wait for feedback or a reaction, then provide a little bit more evidence and explanation as we work through the subject, hopefully burrowing deeper as we go.
+After all, when we talk or debate with others, we tend to provide a little bit of evidence and explain it, wait for feedback or a reaction, and then provide a little bit more evidence and explanation as we work through the subject, hopefully burrowing deeper as we go.

 What I have always found interesting is that the second incidence of analysis in this kind of communication always seems to be better and more well-thought-out than the first.
 It's as though the student's first round of reasoning summons up the most obvious insights, but the second attempt requires them to really think about what they're trying to say; as a result, the commentary is invariably better.